emberfeather/algid-user-local/README.md

-# algid-user-local
+# Local User Plugin

-Plugin for the algid framework.
+Local user plugin for the algid framework.